 Whether you are a returning member, a prospective member, or a new member, welcome to WAGS!
 It is an honor and a pleasure to serve as the WAGS President this year and to have the chance to work with you on advancing graduate education.

 The Western Association of Graduate Schools (WAGS), founded in 1958, is the Western regional affiliate of the Council of Graduate Schools.
-Our 2019 meeting in Tucson, Arizona will mark the 61st meeting of WAGS.
-I’ve been a member of WAGS since 2014 and in the past five years I’ve had the chance to work with outstanding leaders and have witnessed the organization take on new challenges, increase its membership, modernize its management and website, and expand networking opportunities and resources for members.
-That progress continues.
-Thanks to initiatives started by Past-Presidents Kate Horgan and Rebecca Annerud, we’re creating a members-only page on our website where you can find an archive of slides and resource materials from our conferences.
-We also plan to provide toolkits for deans and associate deans; and create a forum for just-in-time issues and questions.
+Our 2020 meeting in Albuquerque, New Mexico will mark the 62nd meeting of WAGS.
+As a member of WAGS, I’ve had the chance to work with outstanding leaders and have witnessed the organization take on new challenges while expanding networking opportunities and resources for members.
+Many thanks to the past-presidents, board members, and members that continue to inspire me.

-“Graduate Education: Innovating Within and Beyond the Academy,” is our theme for the 61st annual meeting of WAGS 61st annual meeting to take place in Tucson, Arizona, March 3-6, 2019, and it recognizes our ongoing exploration of new directions in education, research, creative production, and employment.
+“2020 Vision: Seeting Graudate Education Clearly,” is our theme for the WAGS 62nd annual meeting to take place in Albuquerque, New Mexico, March 8-11, 2020, and it recognizes our ongoing exploration of new directions in education, research, creative production, and employment.

 Please plan on attending and participating in our program.
 Send us your ideas!
 The call for presentations will be posted soon in the conference page of our website.
 If you are not yet an institutional member of WAGS, please visit our membership page and join us.

-Thanks for all you do.
+Thanks for all you do for graduate education.
 I look forward to seeing you soon!

 The primary purpose of the Western Association of Graduate Schools (WAGS) is “the consideration of mutual problems among the member institutions, relating to graduate studies and research.”
 WAGS cooperates with other institutions, agencies, and businesses for this purpose by dissemination of information, improvement of standards, encouragement of research, and assistance to institutions embarking on graduate programs.